CJB-2702/Armada-PBMS/Design/phase2_AssetDetails/Phase2ModelDocument.md

 ## Overview

 Phase 2 introduces a sophisticated Asset Detail System that provides flexible, extensible detail management for assets and models.
 This system uses a virtual template approach with automatic detail insertion capabilities, allowing dynamic addition of detail information without schema changes.
+The system includes automatic master table management through the `all_details` tables, providing a unified view of all detail records.

 ## Core Architecture